jacquesuys/ES6-datastructures/README.md

 # ES6-datastructures
-Data structures in ES6 syntax.
+Data structures in ES6 syntax and some algorithms.